-A HOA’s board of directors is responsible for financial, legal, physical and relational matters within a homeowners’ association.
-The board is required to collect and manage HOA fees, obtain insurance coverage for the building(s), retain a lawyer, handle the community’s legal affairs, create and enforce rules and regulations, maintain the property of common areas and communicate with homeowners about regulations, fees and legal matters.
-Board members must meet routinely and most have an annual meeting with all homeowners.
+An HOA’s board of directors is responsible for financial, legal, physical and relational matters within a homeowners’ association.
+The board is required to collect and manage HOA fees, obtain insurance coverage for the property, retain a lawyer, handle the community’s legal affairs, create and enforce rules and regulations, maintain the common areas and communicate with homeowners about regulations, fees and legal matters.
+Board members must meet routinely and have a budget and an annual meeting with all homeowners.

 Management Company Roles

-Because the list of responsibilities of a HOA’s board of directors is extensive, many boards delegate some of those responsibilities to management companies that they hire.
+Because the list of responsibilities of an HOA’s board of directors is extensive, many boards delegate some of those responsibilities to management companies that they hire.
 Unlike boards of directors, management companies are employed by homeowners’ associations.
-A HOA’s management company is usually responsible for maintaining the property and ensuring that it is up to environmental standards, communicating with homeowners about CC&R violations, managing the association’s finances, handling questions and concerns from homeowners, obtaining and managing the community’s insurance policy and preparing reports.
+An HOA’s management company is usually responsible for maintaining the property and ensuring that it is up to environmental standards, communicating with homeowners about violations, managing the association’s finances, handling questions and concerns from homeowners, obtaining and managing the community’s insurance policies and preparing reports.

 Relationship Between Board of Directors and Management Company

-Interested in community management for you community?
-IKO Community Management offers services for residential and commercial HOAs in the Washington DC, Maryland and VA area.
+Interested in community management for your community?
+IKO Community Management offers services for residential and commercial HOAs, Condominiums, and Cooperatives in the Washington DC, Maryland and VA area.